shiyun36/dsa3101/README.md

   ```
   docker compose up -d
   ```
+> ⚠️ **Important:** This can take awhile to load depending on your computer specs.
+>
 [🔼 Back to Top](#table-of-contents)

 ## Running Python Scripts
-To use the python scripts in Docker, run the following
+To use the python scripts in Docker, run the following in the same terminal after the above.

 1. Run this command once
 ```